-- Take one of the pastries, press down flat on your palm, put one piece of the filling on the middle, hold it between your thumb and second fingers, slightly push up the pastry to wrap around the whole fillings, seal the edge and roll to a golf ball shape, repeat the remaining pastry and fillings.
+- Take one of the pastries, press down flat on your palm, put one piece of the filling in the middle, hold it between your thumb and second fingers, slightly push up the pastry to wrap around the whole fillings, seal the edge and roll to a golf ball shape, repeat the remaining pastry and fillings.

-- Lay on a lined baking sheet, bake in middle shelf of the preheat oven for 10 minutes, take it out and let it cool down for 10 minutes, brush with milk or 1/2tsp ground turmeric, mix with 1 tbsp of soy milk on top of each cake, sprinkle with black sesame seeds.
+- Lay on a lined baking sheet, bake in the middle shelf of the preheat oven for 10 minutes, take it out and let it cool down for 10 minutes, brush with milk or 1/2tsp ground turmeric, mix with 1 tbsp of soy milk on top of each cake, sprinkle with black sesame seeds.
 Back to the oven and bake another 15 minutes until golden.

 - Cool on a wire rack before serve.